-If you haven't fallen under the spell of Tomie dePaola, I highly encourage this book of his:
+If you haven't fallen under the spell of Tomie dePaola, I highly encourage this book

 We followed it up with talking about the legend of St. Patrick using the shamrock to illustrate the trinity to the people of Ireland.
 We then went and made some shamrocks of our own.